PrincetonUniversity/installing_python_packages/README.md

 $ python setup.py install --prefix=</path/to/install/location>
 ```

-Be sure to update the appropriate environment variables:
+Be sure to update the appropriate environment variables in your `~/.bashrc` file:

 ```
 export PATH=</path/to/install/location>/bin:$PATH